daffarrel/posts-filter/README.md

 3. Copy and rename .env.example and fill it with details
 4. Run using `npm run dev`

 The easiest way to deploy this is to do it using integration services.
 Setup modules so that they export all parameters for post, `totalCount` for reactions and `comment_count` for comments.

-Service accpets json data in request.
+### API docs

+- GET: `/api/posts/top`

+This endpoint takes post list as input in json form.
+It returns filtered post list.

 #### Environment variables